CleverCloud/doc.clever-cloud.com/runtimes/python/python_apps.md

 **Note**: the version is an integer, do not use quotes. values allowed are `2` and `3`.

-## UWSGI and Nginx configuration
+## uWSGI and Nginx configuration

-UWSGI and nginx settings can be configured by setting environment variables:
+uWSGI and nginx settings can be configured by setting environment variables:

  - `HARAKIRI`: timeout (in seconds) after which an unresponding process is killed.
 (Default: 180)
  - `WSGI_BUFFER_SIZE`: maximal size (in bytes) for the headers of a request.
 (Defaut: 4096)